-You can hold title to property in several different ways depending on your goals and personal circumstances.
-A tenancy by the entirety is one option available to spouses in some states.
-It's only available to spouses and, in some jurisdictions, to same-sex partners.
-If you try to enter into such an ownership arrangement with someone to whom you're not married, the deed will "fail" -- it can't be upheld by law.
+You can hold title to property in several ways, depending on your goals and personal circumstances.
+A tenancy by the entirety (TBE) is one option that's available to married couples in some states.

 Tenants by the Entirety: Who Owns What?

 Each spouse individually owns the entire property, and they have joint control over it as tenants by the entirety.
 Husband and wife are treated as a single legal entity.